bcgov/platform-developer-docs/src/docs/automation-and-resiliency/application-resource-tuning.md

 The vertical pod autoscaling tool can be used to calculate resource recommendations based on the real time resources used by your pods.
 [This video demonstration](https://youtu.be/nZMtJRQR3jY) shows how it can be done.

-**Get current request values with oc command**  To get the current value of CPU Requests allowed for the project currently logged into with `oc` The following one-liner will display the current value of CPU requests as currently allotted for the current project.
+**Get current request values with oc command**  To get the current value of CPU requests allowed for the project currently logged into with `oc` The following one-liner will display the current value of CPU requests as currently allotted for the current project.

 ```bash
 oc get quota compute-long-running-quota -o=custom-columns=Requests:.status.used."requests\.cpu"
 ```

-Example output of the above, the `m` at the end again means millicores, so dividing the number by 1000 tells us the current project per this example has a total allotted CPU Requests value of 14.5 CPU cores.
+Example output of the above, the `m` at the end again means millicores, so dividing the number by 1000 tells us the current project per this example has a total allotted CPU requests value of 14.5 CPU cores.

     Requests 14500m

-## Jenkins Resource Configuration Recommendations
+## Jenkins resource configuration recommendations

 Tuning the resources of Jenkins deployments can have a large effect on the available resources of the platform.
-As of writing, Jenkins accounts for the largest user of CPU Requests and Limits on the platform.
+As of writing, Jenkins accounts for the largest user of CPU requests and limits on the platform.
 Recent analysis has indicated:

-* **15-25% of CPU Requests** on the platform are related to Jenkins
+* **15-25% of CPU requests** on the platform are related to Jenkins
-* **7% of the CPU Requests** are actually used, on average, over 1 day
+* **7% of the CPU requests** are actually used, on average, over 1 day
-* **10% or More CPU Requests** for the overall platform can be saved by tuning Jenkins resources
+* **10% or more CPU requests** for the overall platform can be saved by tuning Jenkins resources

-### Recommended Configuration
+### Recommended configuration

 Based on the performance testing details below, the following recommendations are suggested for Jenkins deployments:

-* CPU Request: 100m
+* CPU request: 100m
-* CPU Limit: 1000m (May vary depending on usage)
+* CPU limit: 1000m (May vary depending on usage)
-* Memory Request: 512M
+* Memory request: 512M
-* Memory Limit: 1-2GB (May vary depending on usage)
+* Memory limit: 1-2GB (May vary depending on usage)

-On a typical Jenkins deployment, the following snippet could be used if you are editing the yaml:
+On a typical Jenkins deployment, the following snippet can be used if you are editing the yaml:

 ```yaml
 spec: